SIERRA de LOJA.

 Mallow Skipper (Carcharodus alceae).

-Whilst on the walk a good number of butterflies were seen in the sunshine that was with us for most of the day.
-Many species were seen collecting minerals and water from the small flows of water along the path ways.
+Whilst on the walk, a good number of butterflies were seen in the sunshine that was with us for most of the day.
+Many species were seen collecting minerals and water from the small flows of water along the pathways.

-Many Mallow Skipper (Carcharodus alceae) and Small Skippers (Thymelicus sylvestris) and Marsh Fritillaries (Euphydryas aurinia) were found at these wet flushes.
-Large (Pieris brassicae), Small (Artogeia rapae) and Black-Veined Whites (Aporia crataegi), Spanish Gatekeeper (Pyronia bathsheba) and Clouded Yellow (Colias crocea) were all seen commonly flying amongst the trees.
+Large (Pieris brassicae), Small (Artogeia rapae) and Black-Veined Whites (Aporia crataegi), Spanish Gatekeeper (Pyronia bathseba) and Clouded Yellow (Colias croceus) were all seen commonly flying amongst the trees.

 Cardinal Fritillary (Argynnis pandora).

-Common / Southern Blue (Polyommatus icarus / celina).
+Southern Blue (Polyommatus celina).